cfigure/Lumiverse-prompt-viewer/README.md

 - **World Info inspection** — Lists activated entries, source types, keywords, and vector scores.
 - **Regeneration feedback** — Separates injected OOC feedback from the prompt and can expose an included rejected message in its own expandable block.
 - **Swipe and abort tracking** — Distinguishes swipes from ordinary regenerations and marks stopped generations.
-- **Dry-run handling** — Keeps dry runs separate from normal captures and can hide likely automatic chat-entry dry runs.
+- **Dry-Run handling** — Keeps Dry Runs separate from normal captures and can hide likely automatic chat-entry Dry Runs.
 - **Per-chat history** — Maintains an in-memory prompt history for each chat and refreshes it when chats change.
 - **Message linking** — Links captures to the chat message and swipe they produced when Lumiverse supplies that information.